adrienmeli/dn1/docs/00-course-data.md

 Es-tu déjà allé(e) au Musée de la Bourse de Commerce qui a ouvert l'année dernière ? & Have you already been to the MBC which opened last year?\\
 \cellcolor{gray!6}{Bien que l'enseignement à distance ait des défauts, c'est toujours mieux que rien.} & \cellcolor{gray!6}{Although online teaching has drawbacks, it is still better than nothing.}\\
 \addlinespace
 Regarde !
 Ils sont en train d'installer de nouveaux ordinateurs de bureau. & Look!
-New dsektops are being installed.\\
+New desktops are being installed.\\
 \cellcolor{gray!6}{De nombreux ordinateurs portables ont été donnés aux écoles pour améliorer l'enseignement.} & \cellcolor{gray!6}{Schools have been given a lot of laptops to improve teaching.}\\
 On peut cependant se demander dans quelle mesure cette initiative a été efficace. & However, one can wonder how efficient this initiative has been.\\
 \bottomrule